Calculating WACC correctly should preclude its use to optimize capital structure. In this post we’ll see why.

 The problem lies with the ancillary costs of financial distress.
 Most firms, when approaching a default boundary, experience knock-on impacts on operating cash flows; for example, vendor or customer runs.
 (The Modigliani-Miller framework does not allow for these “business disruption costs”.)
 If we allowed for these costs, then the constant “100.0” value of assets above would begin to decline under large amounts of leverage.
 In this way one can produce a maximum EV at less than 100% leverage.

-This paper presents a slightly distressing finding: the beta of long-term Treasury bonds from 1960-1989 was measured as 0.2.
+Cornell and Green (The investment performance of low-grade bond funds, 1991) present a slightly distressing finding: the beta of long-term Treasury bonds from 1960-1989 was measured as 0.2.
 CAPM of course suggests the beta of a risk-free asset should be 0.